buddhi-art/e5/README.md

 ### 3. Initialize the Database

-Take the 15 structured migration files located inside `supabase/migrations/` and execute them sequentially against your Supabase project instance to build out the tables, relational indexes, and **Row Level Security (RLS)** guardrails.
+Take the 16 structured migration files located inside `supabase/migrations/` and execute them sequentially against your Supabase project instance to build out the tables, relational indexes, **Row Level Security (RLS)** guardrails, and our **advanced RPC functions**.

 ### 4. Create the Initial Admin Account